stormmwright/Tipster/README.md

 ## Notes

 Normally I excel in UI design, but because I spent a couple of hours figuring out an issue with synching my local repository with my remote repository, I didn't have as much time to implement the optional and additional features.
-On the next assignment, I will practice better time management.
+On the next assignment, I'll practice better time management.

 ## Credits